atlassubbed/atlas-query-stream/README.md

 ## todo

-#### query return values

-Since nested queries depend on the existence of closing tags (i.e. well formatted html), it would be awesome if returning `null` told the engine to "stop running this query, regardless of where it is in the subtree".
-This could make malformatted html *much* easier to scrape information from, and would solve the "missing `li` closing tags" problem.

 #### subtrees and substrings

-Theoretically, you should be able to write a self-recurring query function which outputs DOM subtrees or html substrings in very few lines of code, although doing so may require us to execute queries on closing nodes, or call queries without a node (or with *their* closing subtree node) when their subtree expires.
+Theoretically, you should be able to write a self-recurring query function which outputs DOM subtrees or html substrings in very few lines of code, although doing so may require us to execute queries on closing nodes when their subtree expires.